-The Alabama Department of Environmental Management (ADEM) presently has primary jurisdiction over permitting and enforcement of the Storm Water Program for Alabama.
-On 17 June 2016, ADEM issued MS4 Phase II Individual Permit (NPDES Number ALS000010) for storm water discharges associated with the City's MS4.
-The City's NPDES Permit became effective on 1 July 2016 and expired on 30 June 2021.
-The permit was administratively extended until a new permit is reissued.
+The Alabama Department of Environmental Management (ADEM) presently has primary jurisdiction over permitting and enforcement of storm water program in Alabama.
+On 9 May 2022, ADEM issued MS4 Phase II Individual Permit (NPDES Number ALS000010) for storm water discharges associated with the City of Prattville's (City) MS4.
+The City's NPDES Permit became effective on 9 May 2022 and will expire on 8 May 2027.
+A copy of the NPDES Permit is included in the SWMP Plan.